 Read on to learn 5 other interesting ways the world uses PTFE material today!

 Ski bindings are the part of the ski that straps your foot to the ski.
 Sometimes it is necessary to be able to slip out of those bindings to prevent injury during a fall.
-Teflon makes that possible.
+The burn accident lawyer suggests that teflon makes that possible.

 Ski manufacturers use PTFE Teflon as a non-mechanical Anti-Friction Device (AFD).
 This is a fancy way to say Teflon reduces friction and allows the bindings to come off easier when it counts.
 It is a safety measure.